Many Standard Dimensions, plus Custom Dimensions

 NOTE: If you came to this page without first having seen our home page, you have missed seeing pictures of our various designs, as well as a summary of their many features.
 For general information on our complete line of sofas, loveseats and chairs, go to our home page by clicking here.

-The length between the arms for our three-seat sofas is about 72", 81", or 90", depending on which length you order; if you order the padded arm wraps with the California, Florida, New Jersey or Maryland models, that would reduce those distances between the arms a total of 4", but only as long as the arm wraps are left in position.
+The length between the arms for our three-seat sofas is about 72", 81", or 90", depending on which overall length you order; if you order the padded arm wraps with the California, Florida, New Jersey or Maryland models, that would reduce those distances between the arms by a total of 4", but only as long as the arm wraps are left in position.

 Special lengths down to the precise inch can be made for a $90 charge on top of the price for the next longer standard length.
 For sizes longer than our longest length, add $350 plus $15 per inch to the price of the largest size.